supathdhitalGEO/Weather-Forecasting/README.md

 It contains the data of all satation cleaned data in an organized form.It can be used for the modeling.

 # Modeling
-It contains all the files of modeling using the LSTM
+It contains all the files of modeling using the LSTM.